tjingboem/AthenaCLpipe/readme.md

 There is a new version of AthenaCL that is python 3 ready.
 It is available from Ales Tsurko: https://github.com/ales-tsurko/athenaCL

-The athenaPipe.py from Steven Yi is designed to work from within Blue: https://blue.kunstmusik.com/
+The athenaPipe.py (works with python 2 & 3) from Steven Yi is designed to work from within Blue: https://blue.kunstmusik.com/

 Command in the Blue's External SoundObject is: python athenaPipe.py $infile